clement-g-50/plc_datalogger/README.md

 ![Demo Configuration](https://github.com/clement-g-50/plc_datalogger/raw/main/template/template_import.gif)

 ### 🚀 Installation & Setup
-1. Download the latest version from the [Releases](../../releases) tab.
+1. Download the latest version from the releases tab.
 2. Run the application.
 3. **Setup:** Use the `template_configuration.json` by going to **Fichier > Ouvrir** (File > Open) inside the app to load it.